mittinatten/freesasa/doc/doxy_main.md

 options.
 Fixing it now would break the interface, and will thus earliest be dealt with in the next major release.

+To calculate the REL values a reference SASA value is needed, calculated using the same atomic radii.
+At the moment such values are only available for the ProtOr and NACCESS radii (selected using the option `--radii`), if other radii are used all REL columns will have the value 'N/A'.

 The reference SASA values for residue X are calculated from Ala-X-Ala peptides in a stretched out configuration.
 The reference configurations are supplied for reference in the directory `rsa`.
 Since these are not always the most exposed possible configuration, and because bond lengths and bond angles vary, the relative SASA values will sometimes be larger than 100 %.
+At the moment there is no interface to supply user-defined reference values.

+@subsubsection RSA-naccess Using the NACCESS configuration

+The reference values for the NACCESS configuration in FreeSASA are not exactly the same as those that ship with NACCESS, but have been calculated from scratch using the tripeptides that ship with FreeSASA.
+Calling

+    $ freesasa 3wbm.pdb --rsa-file=3wbm.rsa --radii=naccess --no-log

+will give an RSA file where the ABS columns are identical to NACCESS (run with the flag `-b`) for the amino acids, and for nucleic acids the definition of backbone differs (no nucleic acid backbone has been defined in FreeSASA).
+REL values will differ slightly, due to the differences in reference values above.

 @section CLI-select Selecting groups of atoms